phone-booth-7484667_1280

 We talked about the history of telecom and how voice and internet networks compare—and how that is impacting voice traffic and revenue.

-It’s not often on the show that we get into histories reaching back to a century or more ago, but this context is useful for understanding changes in how humans communicate in 2023.
+It’s not often on the show that we explore histories dating back a century or more, but this context is useful for understanding changes in how humans communicate in 2023.

-Paul and I also talk about the cash cow that voice once was and what's happening now.
-Voice enthusiasts will appreciate that we get into the history of OTT and VoIP technologies and how they've disrupted the market.
-And we couldn't leave out mobile, especially as Paul came to TeleGeography from a mobile provider.
+Paul and I also discuss the cash cow that voice once was and what's happening now.
+Voice enthusiasts will appreciate that we discuss the history of OTT and VoIP technologies and how they've disrupted the market.
+We couldn't leave out mobile, especially as Paul came to TeleGeography from a mobile provider.
 You can listen to the whole conversation below.

 Subscribe to access all of our episodes: